OEFDataScience/Lagrange/menu/reign_current.md

 **Version Updates (As of November 6th, 2019)**
   * An acting PM for Tonga has been retroactively added to account for their leadership tenure before October's selection of a new PM.
   * Leadership in Cuba has been retroactively changed back to Raul Castro after examining the current leadership structure in Cuba.
   * The coalition talks have been resolved in Belgium.
-Sophie Wilmès is now the first female prime minister in Belgian history.
+Sophie WilmÃ¨s is now the first female prime minister in Belgian history.
   * Updated precipitation (SPI) estimates using NOAA's October 2019 PREC/L release (https://www.esrl.noaa.gov/psd/data/gridded/data.prel.html).
   * Updated economic estimates with the IMF's October Global Economic Outlook release (https://www.imf.org/en/Publications/WEO/Issues/2019/10/01/world-economic-outlook-october-2019).
   * Updated economic estimates with the World Bank's newest GDP data (https://data.worldbank.org/indicator/ny.gdp.pcap.cd)